kwaldenphd/bits-bytes/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_23.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_23.png?raw=true" /></a></p>

-Open helloworld.rtf in the text editor.
+Open `helloworld.rtf` in the text editor.

 Looking at the text pane, you can now see the binary code interpreted.

-Our text that we see when we open the file in the text editor is at the very bottom of the file before the end }.
+Our text that we see when we open the file in the text editor is at the very bottom of the file before the end `}`.

-The rest of the information is the formatting information for the .rtf file.
+The rest of the information is the formatting information for the `.rtf` file.
 This is hidden from us when we open the file normally, but interpreted behind the scenes by the text editing program.

 <blockquote>Q17: Take a look at the text pane, what formatting information can you interpret from the binary code?</blockquote>